jscs-dev/node-jscs/OVERVIEW.md

 ```

 ### `--esnext` (`-e`)
-Attempts to parse your code as ES6 using the harmony version of the esprima parser.
-Please note that this is currently experimental, and will improve over time.
+Attempts to parse your code as ES6+ using the babel-jscs package as the parser.Please note that this is currently experimental, and will improve over time.

 ### `--esprima` (`-s`)
 Attempts to parse your code with a custom Esprima version.